ngokhoa1202/cs-note/operating-system/unix/linux/shell-and-scripting/commands/vim command.md

 gv                            # Reselect last visual selection o                             # Move to other end of selection
 ```

-==In visual mode, most normal mode commands work on the selection==:
+- In visual mode, most normal mode commands work on the selection.
 ```vim title="Visual mode commands"
 # After selecting text with v, V, or Ctrl+v:
 d                             # Delete selection